iranroman/musicinformationretrieval.com/README.md

 Install Vagrant
 ---------------

-A major difficulty in earlier offerings of this workshop was installing software prequisites and handling dependencies.
+In previous workshops, a major difficulty was installing software prequisites and handling dependencies.
 Everyone has a different computing setup, and we would often run into problems when installed packages conflict, or prerequisites aren't met.

 This year, we will use [Vagrant](http://vagrantup.com) to create a local virtual development environment running Ubuntu 12.04.
 Vagrant will ensure that every person has exactly the same development environment with the same installed packages.